 A generator-powered place set aside for the season is mandatory to avoid risking conditions that could be very hazardous.

 There May Not Be Any Support Coming By Any Time Soon

 Support may not be available to your area for some time, including aid in the form of supplies or the ability to leave your safe spot.
 The odds are certainly that help will come, but you may need to take care of yourself and your loved ones until it does.

 Why Will Rescue Take So Long?

-In some cases and circumstances, it may take an extended period of time for a rescue team to get to an area where a disaster has occurred.
+In some cases and circumstances, a rescue team may take an extended period to get to an area where a disaster has occurred.
 This can occur for many different reasons:

 The roads may be hard to traverse due to flooding, cracking, or other problems.